corestoreio/caddy-esi/README.md

 - No full ESI support, if desired use a scripting language ;-)
 - Supports Go >= 1.8

+**Warning:** Project still in beta phase and to enable more backend resources you need to buy a monthly recurring Enterprise maintenance support (Coming soon!)

 ## High level overview

 ![Architectural overview](caddy-esi-archi.png)

+As the above sequence diagram shows, the output of the initial byte starts only then, when all data from the backend resources has been received.
+This enables us to calculate the correct `Content-Length` header and also allows to return headers from the backend to the client.
+So [time to first byte "TTFB"](https://en.wikipedia.org/wiki/Time_To_First_Byte) depends on the slowest backend resource.

+Future versions of CaddyESI provides the additional option of enabling `Transfer-Encoding: chunked` to start immediately the output and then waiting for all backend resources when the first ESI tag occurs in the page.

 ## Plugin configuration (optional)